hpe-dev-incubator/hpe-dev-portal/content/blog/simplifying-code-migration-the-benefits-of-the-new-ampere-porting-advisor-for-x86-to-arm64.md

 The demand for efficient software porting solutions is increasing.
 With the transition from legacy x86 to AArch64, and with Ampere processors gaining adoption momentum, developers are looking for ways to expedite the migration for existing codebases.
 Built for sustainable cloud computing, Ampere’s Cloud Native Processors (CNPs) deliver predictable high performance, platform scalability, and power efficiency unprecedented in the industry.

-Today, we are announcing the Ampere Porting Advisor (APA), a new (free) software porting advisor via our [GitHub](https://github.com/AmpereComputing/ampere-porting-advisor) page promising to simplify this process.
+Today, we are announcing the Ampere Porting Advisor (APA), a new open-source software porting advisor via our [GitHub](https://github.com/AmpereComputing/ampere-porting-advisor) page promising to simplify this process.
 The introduction of the new Ampere Porting Advisor provides a significant advancement in simplifying the migration of x86 code to the AArch64 architecture.
 By streamlining the migration process, reducing development costs, and enabling access to a wider ecosystem, the advisor empowers developers to embrace the benefits of the AArch64 architecture more quickly and effectively.

 The AArch64 architecture has gained significant traction across various software packages.
 By leveraging the APA, developers can tap into this expanding ecosystem and take advantage of the benefits offered by AArch64-based platforms.
 Migrating code from x86 to the AArch64 architecture does not have to be an intimidating process.